 We don’t.
 Yet, surprise… our site is doing quite well.
 In fact, several of our sites are doing quite well.

-Granted, social networking sites make it easy to plug various websites and content, and they’re a great way to get your website noticed by people who never would have found your site on their own.
+Granted, social networking sites make it easy to promote your own websites and content, and they’re a great way to get your website noticed by people who never would have found your site on their own.
 But when it comes right down to it — in my mind anyway — a quality site really should be able to stand on its own as a credible and reliable source of information.
 I’m proud of the fact that many of our websites have acquired audiences in the tens of thousands each day, primarily by virtue of having good quality content alone.
-Period.

-Be different!
-Case in point: Include 14.5 things in a list, rather than ending with a number that makes sense, like 15.
+Case in point: Include 14.5 things in a list, rather than ending with a number that makes sense to most people — like 15.

 What Goes Around, Comes Around

-Who knows, maybe we could’ve gotten to where we are a bit quicker had we incorporated some of the practices that bloggers typically use to boost their traffic (like huge amounts of social networking… massive commenting to others’ sites… and boatloads of linky love for no reason).
-But it wouldn’t have been nearly as much fun — or as fulfilling — as plotting our own course on the World Wide Web.
+Who knows, maybe we could’ve gotten to where we are a bit quicker had we incorporated some of the practices that bloggers typically use to boost their traffic — like huge amounts of social networking… massive commenting to others’ sites… and boatloads of spammy link exchanges.
+But it wouldn’t have been nearly as fulfilling as plotting our own course on the World Wide Web.

 - We’ve managed to stick around a lot longer than most “traditional” bloggers.
 (We attribute that mostly to our content.)

 - We still enjoy writing copy, taking pictures, and sharing ideas on each of our blogs day in and day out.
-(That’s because we’re passionate about what we do.)
+(That’s because we are truly passionate about what we do.)

-- And, the future definitely looks bright for this blog, in particular, and all of our other websites in general.
-(We’re going to keep doing whatever it is that we do… because it works.
-And, the squeaky wheel gets the grease!)
+- And, the future definitely looks bright for this blog in particular, and all of our other websites in general.
+(We’re going to keep doing whatever it is that we do — because it works!)

 To our many readers: THANK YOU!

-This article happens to go hand-in-hand with something Seth Godin wrote the other day (The 8 Free Things Every Site Should Have)… Oddly enough, I wrote this before I read Seth’s post.
+This article happens to go hand-in-hand with something Seth Godin wrote the other day (The 8 Free Things Every Site Should Have).
+Oddly enough, I wrote this before I read Seth’s post.
 Both Jim and I are long-time admirers of Seth and have been reading his Blog for some time.
-(I think it’s the bald head thing.)
-But I was a few days behind on reading Seth’s Blog, so I found it funny that I had written something very similar… yet different.
+(I think it’s the bald head thing — hee hee.)
+But I was a few days behind on reading Seth’s Blog, so I found it interesting that I had written something very similar… yet different.